 Rooms and Desks Detail

-Use this report to see details of every device in your organization and what they're being used for.
-Look at the Total Hours Used column to quickly pinpoint underutilized devices.
-It shows the total usage of the device over the selected date range.
+Use this report to see details of every device in your organization and its uses.
+The Total Hours Used column, shows the total usage of the device over the selected date range.
+Such information helps you to find under-utilized devices.
+You can also find out which devices have been offline by checking the Last Seen Date column.

 The information in this report is the same as what you can find in the Analytics dashboard.